 - Add

-AgentTraceandTraceableAgentto your Day 55 capstone and print a trace for each run - Write a test that triggers the "repeated tool call" detection in
+AgentTraceandTraceableAgentto your Day 48 capstone and print a trace for each run. - Write a test that triggers the

-Next up: Capstone — Autonomous Research Agent, where you will build a full multi-step agent with the tracing and debugging infrastructure from today.
+Capstone — Autonomous Research Agent, where you'll build a full multi-step agent with the tracing and debugging infrastructure from today.